BCS-WebDev/Week5-Homework/README.md

         - 30 seconds to account for delay
     - When minute turns 0 (at turn of every hour)
         - Update hour & text area color for current & previous time block
-    - Does not account for new day
+    - Webpage reloads automatically at new day
-        - Refresh manually